drinkingtea/website/content/posts/developer-handbook.md

 ### Error Handling

-Exceptions are clean and nice in userland code running in environments with expansive system resources, but they are a bit of a pain in small bare metal environments.
-The GBA build has them disabled.
+The GBA build has exceptions disabled.
-Exceptions cause also the compiler to generate a great deal of extra code that inflates the size of the binary.
-The binary size bloat is often cited as one of the main reasons why many embedded developers prefer C to C++.

-Instead of throwing exceptions, all engine code must return Ox error codes.
+Instead of throwing exceptions, all engine code must return ```ox::Error```s.
-For the sake of consistency, try to stick to Ox error codes in non-engine code as well.
+For the sake of consistency, try to stick to ```ox::Error``` in non-engine code as well, but non-engine code is free to use exceptions when they make sense.
 Nostalgia and Ox both use ```ox::Error``` to report errors. ```ox::Error``` is a struct that has overloaded operators to behave like an integer error code, plus some extra fields to enhance debuggability.